boklm/torsocks-netns/README.md

    the UNIX socket in `$tmp_dir/torsocks.sock`
  * run the selected command with `torsocks` inside the new namespace

-When using the --TransPort option it will work differently:
+In the slirp4netns mode (not working yet) it will:

  * create a user and network namespace
  * use slirp4netns to add a new network device to the new network namespace and enable networking
- * set some iptable rules to redirect all connections to Tor (this part is still missing)
+ * set some iptable rules to redirect all connections to Tor.
+This part is still missing.
+ * run the selected command inside the new namespace (without using torsocks)

+In the redsocks mode (not working yet) it will:

+ * run `socat` to listen on a UNIX socket in `$tmp_dir/torsocks.sock` and connect it with `localhost:9050`
+ * create a user and network namespace
+ * run `socat` inside the new namespace to connect `localhost:9050` with the UNIX socket in `$tmp_dir/torsocks.sock`
+ * run redsocks and set some iptables rules to redirect all connections to redsocks, which is configured to redirect connections to the socks proxy on `localhost:9050`.
+Some part of this is still missing: the tcp connections are redirected, but the DNS part is still missing.
  * run the selected command inside the new namespace (without using torsocks)